Cosmology of Single Species Hidden Dark Matter: Details of finding a parameterized background evolution

-We vary $n_w$ and $a_{\rm{T}}^w$ (or equivalently $\delta_w^a$) to minimize Eq.\,\eqref{eq:difference-rho_h-approximation}.
-Once the best-fit $n_{w}$ and $a_{\rm{T}}^w$ are found, we calculate $w_{\rm{h}}^{\rm{approx}}$ with Eq.\,\eqref{eq:HiDM-w-parameterization} to approximate the numerical evolution of $w_{\rm{h}}$.
-We show in the left panel of Figure \ref{fig:approx-w-dpdrho} the fractional difference between an example of the numerical evolution of the energy density and its best-fit approximation.
-In this example, we take a fermionic hidden dark matter with $\Delta_{\rm{ini}}=0$ and $\lim\limits_{x\rightarrow0}\frac{x}{a}=10^4$.
+We vary $n_w$ and $a_{\rm{T}}^w$ to minimize Eq.~\eqref{eq:difference-rho_h-approximation}.
+Once the best-fit $n_{w}$ and $a_{\rm{T}}^w$ are found, we calculate $w_{\rm{h}}^{\rm{approx}}$ with Eq.~\eqref{eq:HiDM-w-parameterization} to approximate the numerical evolution of $w_{\rm{h}}$.
+We show in the left panel of Figure \ref{fig:approx-w-dpdrho} the fractional difference between some examples of the numerical evolution of the energy density and its best-fit approximation.
+In this example, we take a fermionic HiDM with $\Delta_{\rm{ini}}=0$ and $\lim\limits_{x\rightarrow0}\frac{x}{a}=10^4$.
 The difference between the numerical solution and the approximation is within $0.5\%$ at all times.
-In the middle panel, we show the numerical solution of $w_{\rm{h}}$ (solid black) of the same example and its approximation $w_{\rm{h}}^{\rm{approx}}$ [dashed red, calculated with Eq.\,\eqref{eq:HiDM-w-parameterization}].
+In the middle panel, we show the numerical solution of $w_{\rm{h}}$ (solid black) of the same example and its approximation $w_{\rm{h}}^{\rm{approx}}$ [dashed red, calculated with Eq.~\eqref{eq:HiDM-w-parameterization}].
 They also match very well.
 Table \ref{tab:transition-parameters} lists the best-fit parameters for some special cases.
 We find that the transition index is about $n_w\simeq1.8$ for all cases of interest, which means the transition is rather smooth.
-We also find $\delta_w^a$ is from $-0.095$ to $-0.085$, so $a_{\rm{T}}^w$ is slightly smaller than $\hat{a}$.

 The next step is to determine the evolution of the adiabatic sound speed $c_{\rm{s}}^2$.
-We could use Eq.\,\eqref{eq:sound-speed-parameterized} to calculate it with the same $n_w$ and $a_{\rm{T}}^w$.
-However, we pointed out earlier that Eq.\,\eqref{eq:sound-speed-parameterized} has the same functional dependence on $a$ as Eq.\,\eqref{eq:HiDM-w-parameterization}.
-For a closer approximation to the numerical solution, it is better to fit the evolution of the sound speed using another fitting function $c_{\rm{s,approx}}^2$ of the form of Eq.\,\eqref{eq:HiDM-w-parameterization} but with another set of $n_{c_{\rm{s}}^2}$ and $\delta_{c_{\rm{s}}^2}^a$.
+We could use Eq.~\eqref{eq:sound-speed-parameterized} to calculate it with the same $n_w$ and $a_{\rm{T}}^w$.
+However, we pointed out earlier that Eq.~\eqref{eq:sound-speed-parameterized} has the same functional dependence on $a$ as Eq.~\eqref{eq:HiDM-w-parameterization}.
+For a closer approximation to the numerical solution, it is better to fit the evolution of the sound speed using another fitting function $c_{\rm{s,approx}}^2$ of the form of Eq.~\eqref{eq:HiDM-w-parameterization} but with another set of $n_{c_{\rm{s}}^2}$ and $a_{\rm T}^{c_{\rm{s}}^2}$.
 That is, we look for the approximation $c_{\rm{s,approx}}^2$ that minimizes the following difference,